Rewards: Experience and Wealth

 Note that player characters can have different XP totals -- due to individual awards and various ways of losing or gaining XP.
 Therefore, you, the game master, must not award XP on a level basis.
 Never say, "OK, everybody put yourselves up to what you need for level 8," for example -- such a practice wipes out all individual variation and is deeply unfair to those who have gained individual awards or who have worked hard to get a little ahead.

-Table: Character Wealth by Level lists the amount of treasure each PC is expected to have at a specific level.
+The table above lists the amount of treasure each PC is expected to receive at a specific level.
 Note that this table assumes a standard fantasy game.
-Low-fantasy games might award only half this value, while high-fantasy games might double the value.
+Low-fantasy games might award less, while high-fantasy games might allow more.
+Be careful not to unbalance your game being too generous or chary.

-Table: Character Wealth by Level can also be used to budget gear for characters starting above 1st level, such as a new character created to replace a dead one.
+You as a game master can also use WBL to budget gear for characters starting above 1st level, such as a new character created to replace a dead one.
 Characters should spend no more than half their total wealth on any single item.
 For a balanced approach, PCs that are built after 1st level should spend no more than 25% of their wealth on weapons, 25% on armor and protective devices, 25% on other magic items, 15% on disposable items like potions, scrolls, and wands, and 10% on ordinary gear and coins.
 Different character types might spend their wealth differently than these percentages suggest; for example, arcane casters might spend very little on weapons but a great deal more on other magic items and disposable items.

 Building a Treasure Hoard